mx4k/RNDplus4free/README.md

-Loads hidden text from webpage sourcecode.
+## Loads article text from sourcecode and injects into cleaned webpage
-Works on this websites:
+### Works on this websites:

 - https://www.haz.de
 - https://www.neuepresse.de